Google Cloud Compute Options – VMs, GKE & Cloud Run

 • Usage anti-patterns

-• non-containerized applications – Choose CE or App engine
+• non-containerized applications – Choose Compute Engine or App Engine

-• applications requiring very low-level access to the underlying hardware like custom kernel, networking, etc. – Choose CE
+• applications requiring very low-level access to the underlying hardware like custom kernel, networking, etc. – Choose Compute Engine

-• stateless event-driven applications – Choose Cloud Functions
+• stateless event-driven applications – Choose Cloud Run functions

 Cloud Run

-• abstracts away all infrastructure management allowing users to focus on building great applications.
+• abstracts away all infrastructure management allowing users to focus on building applications.

 • is built from Knative.